polypheny/Admin/CodeStyle/README.md

 # Code Style
-All `Polypheny-DB` projects follow an modified and extended version of the [[ https://google.github.io/styleguide/javaguide.html | Google Java Style Guide ]].
+All Polypheny-DB projects follow an modified and extended version of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 The IntelliJ Code Style definition can be downloaded here:
 [Polypheny-DB-Style.xml](Polypheny-DB-Style.xml)

-The most recent Google Style Guides can be found here: [[ https://github.com/google/styleguide ]]
+The most recent Google Style Guides can be found here: (https://github.com/google/styleguide)

 The following sections introduce Polypheny-DB specific changes.